magento/devdocs/guides/v2.1/cloud/deploy/cloud-deployment-process.md

 ## ![Build phase] Build phase

 The _build_ phase assembles containers for the services defined in the configuration files, installs dependencies based on the `composer.lock` file, and runs the build hooks defined in the `.magento.app.yaml` file.
-Without the ability to connect to any services or access the database, the build phase is entirely environment independent.
+Without the ability to connect to any services or access the database, the build phase depends on the resources limited to the environment.

 ## ![Deploy phase] Deploy phase